Commercial interior design and build; bar, brewery, restaurant

 The edgier character of the space is achieved through the use of materials.
 Spray-cast charcoal concrete, blackened zinc panel plating, vertical shiplap and antique door panels give the interior an urban-industrial feel.
 We also added an element of fun local history : the restaurant tables are actually refinished science tables salvaged from the nearby high school.

 Lake Placid, NY is dominated by Adirondack-style architecture and interior design.
 The clients wanted to present patrons with something new, different, and more in line with the urban style of the food and drinks.
 So, we channeled that inspiration everywhere we could, including the design of the back bar.
 We included subtle Adirondack elements into design, such as the treatment on the front of the bar.
 When viewed from afar, the design is a perfect representation the Great Range!

 Inside of the Barrel

-For the Hostess Stand, we wanted to create a modern piece that was somehow related to the aging of beer in barrels.
+For the Hostess Stand, we created a modern piece that was still related to the process of aging of beer in barrels.
 We came up with a design that mimicked the space in between barrels stacked next to each other.

-Our overall design for this space was inspired by the feeling of pleasant surprise felt when walking into a simple building and encountering a vibrant, dynamic interior.
-Rather than incur high costs to fight the look of the existing building, we used the building’s natural resources to offer patrons a unique Lake Placid experience.
-The bathroom dividers are antique doors and the sink vanities are sloped concrete.
+Our design gives customers an exciting sense of surprise as they walk into a simple building and encounter a vibrant, dynamic interior.
+Rather than fight the look of the existing building, we worked with what was available to offer patrons a unique Lake Placid experience.
+For instance, the bathroom dividers are repurposed antique doors, and the sink vanities are made of sloped concrete.

 We wanted to create a stunning display to welcome visitors when they first entered the space.
-Using cutoffs from other parts of the project, we bent zinc and hung it in a random pattern, sitting just below the lights in the entryway.
-The zinc acted as a diffuser and shot light in every direction.
+Using cutoffs from other parts of the project, we bent zinc and hung it in an abstract pattern.
+The piece sits just below the lights in the entryway, and the zinc functions as a diffuser to shoot light in every direction.